Gummy smile - Unnatural tooth proportions - Square teeth

 - Vertical maxillary access: The vertical dimension of the upper jaw is longer than it should be.

 - Super-eruption of the top front teeth: When the lower jaw is smaller than the upper jaw, the top teeth drift lower, pulling the gum tissue with them.

 - Bruxism: When people grind their teeth, or brux, they wear away tooth structure, shortening their teeth.
 As a result, the upper teeth “super-erupt”, meaning they move down to encounter the lower teeth, bringing the gum tissue with them.

 - Hypertrophy of the gum tissue due to use of certain drugs or medications

 Is a gum lift covered by my insurance?

-When a perio-plastic procedure such as a gum lift is done for elective procedures, it is not covered.
+When a perio-plastic procedure such as a gum lift is done for elective procedures, it is rarely covered.

 As always, it depends.
 Dr. Fondriest will consult with you and the gum surgeon to decide how much to raise the gum and then the surgeon determines how easy the procedure will be.
 This procedure costs anywhere form $500 to $4000 depending on the level of difficulty and how many teeth will be included.

 If you would like to learn more gum lifting at our Chicago, IL practice, schedule a consultation with Dr. Fondriest by calling 847-234-0517.
 We look forward to providing you with quality and personalized care.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States